Patna Kalam ~ Patna...

 Today, the primary demand comes from urban markets such as Hyderabad, Bangalore, Kolkata, and Mumbai, with many products also being exported.
 Among all items, lamps are the most popular, followed by perfume bottles and agarbatti stands.
 The price of these handcrafted pieces typically ranges from ₹100 to ₹50,000, depending on the intricacy and scale of the object.

-Bone carving is a traditional craft practised across several regions in India, including Kolkata, Delhi, Sambhal, Jaipur, Jodhpur, Lucknow, and Barabanki.
-In the Maliaraiganj area of Barabanki, there are around 200 karkhanas (workshops) engaged in this craft.
-Overall, it is estimated that nearly 1,000 artisans practice the craft of bone carving.
+Bone carving is a traditional craft practiced across several regions in India, including Kolkata, Delhi, Sambhal, Jaipur, Jodhpur, Lucknow, and Barabanki.
+In the Maliaraiganj area of Barabanki alone, there are around 200 karkhanas (workshops) engaged in this craft, and overall, nearly 1,000 artisans are estimated to practice bone carving.
+In Uttar Pradesh, the craft is concentrated in areas such as Daulatganj, Khadra, and Campbell Road in Lucknow, where approximately 200 to 300 artisans continue the tradition.
+The craft is predominantly practiced by the Muslim community, with only a few Hindu artisans involved.

-Beyond India, bone carving traditions are also prominent in regions such as Ukraine and Bali, where artisans create highly intricate pieces with distinct visual styles that differ significantly from Indian traditions.
+Beyond India, bone carving traditions are also found in regions such as Ukraine and Bali, where artisans create intricate works with distinct visual styles that differ from Indian traditions.

 Historically, bone carving in India was influenced by Persian aesthetics during the Mughal period.
-The use of intricate motifs, calligraphy, and jaali patterns reflects this influence, making the craft not only decorative but also symbolic, often associated with wealth, piety, and power among the Mughal nobility.
+Intricate motifs, calligraphy, and jaali patterns reflect this influence, making the craft not only decorative but also symbolic, often associated with wealth, piety, and power among the Mughal nobility.

 The revival of bone carving in Lucknow has been supported by both government and private initiatives.
-Through public private partnerships, artisans are provided opportunities to conduct workshops and train younger generations, often supported by stipends and structured programs.
-Institutions such as the Uttar Pradesh Vigyan Manch, Mahila Kalyan Nigam and Kamla Nehru Seva Sadan have played a significant role in funding awareness initiatives and promoting craft-based livelihoods.
+Through public-private partnerships, artisans are given opportunities to conduct workshops and train younger generations, often supported by stipends and structured programs.
+Institutions such as the Uttar Pradesh Vigyan Manch, Mahila Kalyan Nigam, and Kamla Nehru Seva Sadan have played a significant role in promoting awareness and supporting craft-based livelihoods.
 These efforts have helped restore both economic stability and cultural pride among artisan communities.

-Recognition through awards, including the National Award and State Awards, has brought visibility to artisans.
-However, despite such recognition, sustaining livelihoods within this craft remains a continuing challenge.
-Jalauddin Akhtar ji from Lucknow received the State Award in 2002, and the National Award in 2009, giving the craft a wide recognition.
+Recognition through awards, including National and State Awards, has brought visibility to the craft and its practitioners.
+For instance, Jalauddin Akhtar ji from Lucknow received the State Award in 2002 and the National Award in 2009, bringing wider recognition to this tradition.
+Ho

 no stories